thinklytics/mcp-demo/README.md

 ## Features

 - MCP server with tool and resource support
-- Vector-based RAG implementation using ChromaDB
+- RAG implementation (with fallback to in-memory storage)
 - Client example for interacting with the MCP server
-- Persistent knowledge base storage
+- Support for both SSE (HTTP) and stdio communication modes
 - Simple prompt templates

 ## Prerequisites